cinp/docs/README.rst

 Access-Control-Allow-Origin, Access-Control-Allow-Methods, Access-Control-Allow-Headers, Access-Control-Expose-Headers::

-  Send in response to an OPTION request, for reporting CORS information to the browser/client
+  Send in response to an OPTION request, for reporting CORS information to the browser/client.
+  KJeep in mind that Methods used here, are CInP Verbs

 Data Types
 ----------